ospc-org/ospc.org/README.md

 # Installing Locally
+To develop the application locally, you need a script containing the environment variables necessary for communicating with the computation nodes.
+You should ask your project manager or administrator for this script.

 ## Installing PostgreSQL
 Postgres is used for this project.
 If PostgreSQL is not installed on your machine follow the instructions in the following links.